-- 1. Review the list of planning and preparedness issues in your Student Manual. - 2.
-Determine if you have a process to address each issue at your childcare site. - 3.
-List any issues that you may need to address.
+- Review the list of planning and preparedness issues in your Student Manual. - 2.
+Determine if you have a process to address each issue at your childcare site. - List any issues that you may need to address.

-Purpose: This activity will give the participants the opportunity to identify planning and preparedness issues that need to be addressed at their childcare sites.
+Purpose: This activity will give you the opportunity to identify planning and preparedness issues that need to be addressed at your childcare site.